In the spirit of the holidays, I thought Jo and some mischief would be fun.

 Her gaze darted to the silver shoes.
 “I bet we’re going to find them any second, Karm.”

-Jo touched the shoes and woman shouted and started kicking.
-She knew then they were on the right track.
+Jo touched the shoes, and the woman shouted and kicked out.
+They were on the right track, Jo could feel it.
 Snatching the strappy heels off the perp’s feet, Jo examined the heel.
-Her fingers traced the slide and Jo grinned.
-The heel turned then slid open.
+Her fingers traced the slide, and Jo grinned.
+The heel turned, then slid open.
 Tipping the heel over Karma’s cupped hand, emeralds, rubies, and sapphires poured into Karma’s palm.
 Gorgeous.

 “The kids are both safe and sound chatting it up with Santa.
-Regaling him about you two’s many exploits,” Rhys teased.
+Regaling him about your many exploits,” Rhys teased.
 “I should be thanked for saving them, right?”

 “I’ll definitely thank you for that just as soon as we get these two processed.”
 Jo winked at Rhys.